gradle/gradle/design-docs/dependency-management.md

 I'm not sure if typed components (JvmLibrary etc.) should be available after the first resolve (incoming.resolutionResult), or only after the second one (resolutionResult.getArtifactResolutionResult).

+Instead of, or in addition to, specialized artifact abstractions such as `JvmLibraryMainArtifact` and `JvmLibrarySourceArtifact`, we could have generic ones such as `MainArtifact` and `SourceArtifact`.
+Question is how many domains we should abstract over (e.g. whether Java and CPP domains should use the same `SourceArtifact` base abstraction).

 ## Story: IDE plugins use the resolution result to determine library source and Javadoc artifacts

 This story changes the `idea` and `eclipse` plugins to use the resolution result to determine the IDE classpath artifacts.